Haumanu

 Participation

-Haumanu sessions are open to all attendees of the Future Search Wānanga (1-3 May 2026).
+Haumanu sessions are open to all registered participants of the Future Search Wānanga (1–3 May 2026).

-These sessions are optional to attend.
+These sessions are optional.
 However, we strongly encourage participation if your schedule allows.

 Accessibility